-20.15 User Interface - Key Configuration
+22.15 User Interface - Key Configuration

 On this page you can define your own key configuration for all functions in PL/SQL Developer.
 Just select the function in the list, and press the key combination that you want to use for this function.
 To clear a hotkey for a specific function, select it from the list and press the Esc key.
+Use the Enter filter text field below the list to quickly find a function by name.